stevemorris/Circuitry/README.md

       'OR#1.Q'  => 'Cout'
     }

 A 2-Bit Adder circuit is composed of two FullAdder circuits.
-Below is the sample TwoBitAdder circuit from the file circuits/examples/sample_circuits.rb, which is an example of a circuit including another circuit:
+Below is the sample TwoBitAdder circuit from the file examples/sample_circuits.rb, which is an example of a circuit including another circuit:

-    TwoBitAdder = {
+    Circuitry["TwoBitAdder"] = {
       'Cin'              => 'FullAdder#1.Cin',
       'A1'               => 'FullAdder#1.A',
       'B1'               => 'FullAdder#1.B',